 about thomas heflin

 A recording artist for Blue Canoe Records, Heflin has released three albums on the label.
 His 2007 debut album "Symmetry" was dedicated to the memory of pianist James Williams, who is featured on half of the recording.
 In 2009, Heflin produced and performed on "Introducing the New 5" by the cooperative group, The New 5 and In 2011, he released his third album, a collaborative CD with Ron Westray, former lead trombonist with Wynton Marsalis and the Lincoln Center Jazz Orchestra.
 The album also featured drummer Adonis Rose and bassists Eric Revis and Neal Caine.
+Heflin has also recorded five albums with the Knoxville Jazz Orchestra as well as toured Europe with the ensemble, performing in France, Spain and Switzerland.

-Heflin is a graduate of the University of Tennessee, where he studied with jazz education pioneer, Jerry Coker.
-He received his masters degree from William Paterson University and his doctorate in Music Performance (Jazz Emphasis) from the University of Texas, Austin.
-In addition to serving as brass instructor at Roane State Community College, he has served as an instructor for the University of Texas Jazz Department, the University Outreach and Continuing Education Program at the University of Tennessee, the Manhattan School of Music Summer Music Camp and The Jefferson Center Jazz Institute.
+He has served as an instructor or lecturer at Roane State Community College, the University of Texas Jazz Department, the University Outreach and Continuing Education Program at the University of Tennessee, the Manhattan School of Music Summer Music Camp and The Jefferson Center Jazz Institute.
 Heflin also served as the Central Greenough Artist-in-Residence in Western Australia as well as the Always on Stage festival in Charlottetown, Prince Edward Island, Canada.